Breeding Meat Rabbits: From Pairing to Fryers

 Select unrelated rabbits with complimentary characteristics.
 For example, pair a doe with weak shoulders and nice hindquarter to a buck with great shoulders.
 Don’t breed two rabbits with the same fault or you’ll concentrate it in the offspring.
 The rabbits can have some common ancestry, but there should be plenty of differences as well.
 Do not breed siblings together.

 Give rabbits a health check before breeding.
 Check their teeth (no malocclusion) and body condition.
 Stroke the rabbit’s back with your hand.
-If the rabbit is in good condition, you’ll feel rounded bumps of the spine.
+You’ll feel rounded bumps of the spine if the rabbit is in good condition.
 If the spine feels sharp, the rabbit is thin.
 If you can’t feel the spine, the rabbit is fat.

 Check the face and genitals of both rabbits to make sure there are no scabs which may indicate rabbit Syphilis.
 Both testicles should be descended on bucks.
 The doe is not likely to be receptive if her vulva is pale pink.
 If it’s dark pink or purple, she’s ready!
 Never breed rabbits with congenital faults or signs of disease.